안녕하세요. 토미입니다.

 Bright side 2

-Korean people show high respect towards elders in general through their languages and attitudes.
+Korean people generally respect elders through their language and attitude.

-So, you can feel the kindness from its culture.
+So, you can feel the kindness of its culture.

 Negative side 1

-Older people have more right to say their opinions out loud while the younger one has to follow.
+Older people have more right to express their opinions out loud while younger people have to follow.

 Negative side 2